 Every student in GWA with a good behavioral record is entitled to a place in the Senior School.
 Depending on students' academic performance they are able to qualify for one of the pathways on offer.

-To qualify for the Diploma Programme students must:
+To qualify for the Diploma Programme students must meeting the course requirements identified in the curriculum pathway and prerequisite document here.